igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

 You can toggle the display of this translation track by clicking once, anywhere in the sequence or translation track, or by toggling _**Show Translation**_ in the track popup menu.
-## Gene annotation track
-The IGV hosted genomes include a default gene annotation track.
-It is displayed the same way as any other [feature/annotation track](tracks/annotations.md) that is loaded into IGV.